-- 3. Complete a MASTER MEMS Practicum - 4.
+- 3. Complete a Master MEMS Practicum Your participation in the activation or exercise should be around 8 to 12 hours minimum or more. - 4.
 Members will submit the SGAUS membership application with the certified documents.

 After completing the Master MEMS course of study, Participants will have knowledge necessary to work at the management level within a complex incident and be able to move to the LNO All Hazards course of instruction.